papadum-is-nice/TGC-Milestone-Project-1/README.md

 I conducted testing across different platforms and web browsers in order to make sure the website worked correctly, and looked great across each one.
 I also asked friends to test across their own devices and to give me feedback.

 Platforms:
-* iPad 3
+* iPad 3 (I know it's old but it's the only ipad I have :( )
     * Safari
 * MacBook Pro
     * Google Chrome
     * Safari
 * MacBook Air
     * Google Chrome
     * Safari
 * iPhone7+
     * Google Chrome
     * Safari

-I wasn't able to test on Android phones because all the products I own are from Apple and I'm surrounded by Apple fans as well.
+I wasn't able to test on Android phones because almost all of the tech I own are from Apple.

 However, I used Google Chrome's developer tools to test responsiveness for devices including Galaxy S5, Pixel 2, ipad Pro and iphones of all sizes.

-### While working this webpage off of my wife's laptop, I realised that my commits to Github were in her Github's username.
-Please disregard the 2nd contributor in my Github account  ###
+Disclaimer: I brought my wife's macbook air to work by mistake on the 8th of Oct to finish up my webpage and realised later that my commits to Github were in her Github's username.
+Please disregard the 2nd contributor in my Github account. :P

 ## Deployment ##
-This webpage was created using Visual Studio Code IDE.
-Git was used for version control and pushed to a repository hosted on [Github](https://github.com).
+This webpage was created using Visual Studio Code IDE as I was given a spare cloud 9 account that wasn't in my name.
+Additionally, the auto logout feature on cloud 9 was so annoying that i decided to dump it totally.
+Git was used for version control and pushed to a repository hosted on
+[Github](https://github.com).

 The website is deployed using Github pages and you can access the page [here](https://papadum-is-nice.github.io/TGC-Milestone-Project-1/).